pynapple-org/pynapple/doc/user_guide/02_input_output.md

 If you are interested in a specific format, check the [conversion gallery](https://neuroconv.readthedocs.io/en/main/conversion_examples_gallery/index.html) which contains a script for each supported format very similar to the one above that you can adapt to load your data.
 If you want to combine data from multiple formats into a single session (e.g. electrophysiology recordings with pose estimation), see the [common interface combinations](https://neuroconv.readthedocs.io/en/main/conversion_examples_gallery/index.html#common-interface-combinations) examples.

-For most formats, NeuroConv loads data lazily, meaning that together with pynapple's lazy operating capabilities you can handle very large files without loading everything into memory at once.
+For most formats, NeuroConv loads data lazily, meaning that together with pynapple's lazy operating capabilities you can explore and analyze very large files without any extra effort.
+This should work for most cases, but keep in mind that NeuroConv is a writing library optimized for conversion, which may lead to sub-optimal read access patterns.
+If reading becomes too slow or timing is critical, consider writing the data to an NWB file using `run_conversion()` (as shown in the [conversion gallery](https://neuroconv.readthedocs.io/en/main/conversion_examples_gallery/index.html)) and loading it directly with `nap.load_file()`.

 ## Saving as NPZ